MilosGrebec/Bible-Quotes/README.md

 Bible Quotes is a small React Native app made using Expo.

-Currently the only supported language is Serbian, but in the near future I plan to add an English version.
+Currently the only supported languages are Serbian and English, but in the near future I plan to add more languages.

 Also, the currently supported OS is only Android.
 Even if it's made in React-Native, I currently don't have an iOS device for testing and debugging, so for now, the only supported OS is Android.